Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

 OnNetworkSpawn      | Start
 Start               | OnNetworkSpawn

 Also, you should only set the value of a `NetworkVariable` when first initializing it or if it is spawned.
-It is not recommended setting a `NetworkVariable` when the associated `NetworkObject` is not spawned.
+It isn't recommended setting a `NetworkVariable` when the associated `NetworkObject` isn't spawned.
 :::